Saad-Zia/Google-Dorking-for-Penetration-Tester/README.md

 - **3) Ensure sufficient bandwidth**

      - The next part is similar to the experience of using a web hosting provider, except that you don’t get any support.
 Your web files need to be moved onto your web host in order for your site to start functioning.

+# Conclusion

+  - Going with a web hosting company is the most convenient and cost-effective approach to hosting a website.
+You don’t have to worry about the technicalities including hardware maintenance, software installation, resource management, bandwidth, and storage configuration behind your website management.
+If you’re highly technical and know how to host a website, then you can host a website in your home server.
+But we don’t recommend it.